IvanAKuzhelev/three-gatsby-figure-backend/README.md

 # Express backend of the box visualisation app

-Hosted on VM behind NGINX
+Hosted on VM behind NGINX on Azure

 Frontend: https://github.com/IvanAKuzhelev/box-server-fe